 - Know what you’re writing: don’t comment if you’re going to flame, troll, or “fanboy.”
 Everyone has their preferences, and we understand that, but they are no excuse to repeatedly rant about a publisher or hardware company you’re not a fan of, or any game or genre for that matter.
 It doesn’t add anything to the discussion.
 Don’t like a certain game?
-Either share a civil explanation as to why, or move on to the next article.
+Either have a civil discussion about it, or move on to the next article.

 - Think before you post: give your comments some thought.
-We’re not asking that you write a philosophical essay on the state of gaming each time you comment, but try to write something that will further generate discussion.
+We’re not asking that you write a philosophical essay on the state of gaming each time you comment, but try to write something that will promote discussion.

 - Stay on-topic: keep your comments relevant to the topic of the article.
 Have something else you’d like to talk about?
 Head over to our latest weekly Open Forum.

-- Respect each other and our writers: you don’t have to agree with what we publish, or with what others say in the comments, but don’t be disrespectful about it.
+- Respect each other: you don’t have to agree with what we publish, or with what others say in the comments, but don’t be disrespectful about it.
 We put a lot of effort into keeping this site updated, as does your community in how they respond.
-If you have a differing opinion, discuss it kindly.
+If you have a different opinion, discuss it kindly.

 - Port begging: don’t repeatedly ask for ‘Game X’ to be released on ‘Console Y’.
-We’re sorry that ‘Game X’ is not available on the platform you prefer.
+We’re sorry that ‘Game X’ isn’t available on your platform of choice.
 But these requests are pointless and don’t add to the discussion.
-Understand that publishers decide on which console(s) they want to publish their games, and that their stance won’t change based on your comments here.
-Your best bet in this case is to contact the publisher directly through their channels on Facebook, Twitter, YouTube, or via e-mail.
+Understand that publishers decide on which console(s) they want to release their games, and that their stance won’t change based on your comments here.
+Your best bet in this case is to contact the publisher directly through their channels on Facebook, Twitter, YouTube, or e-mail.

 - Enjoy commenting: that’s our main goal here.
 We’re trying to create an environment where our readers can share their opinions openly and in a mature fashion.
 We hope you can be a part of it.